systbiol/reports/2016_February/constitution.md

 Committee.
 It is the duty of each Trustee to protect and manage the Reserve Fund (Described in Bylaw 7) of the Society in a manner that seeks to obtain optimal performance in a diversified portfolio of stocks, bonds, mutual funds, and cash instruments.
-It is the Trustee’s responsibility to try to the best of his or her ability to perform this duty in order to increase the value of the Reserve Fund and to provide revenue as requested by the Council for support of programs and publications that enhance the science of systematics and the training of
+It is the Trustee's responsibility to try to the best of his or her ability to perform this duty in order to increase the value of the Reserve Fund and to provide revenue as requested by the Council for support of programs and publications that enhance the science of systematics and the training of